 Match the words with their meanings.
-Then write the words in bold in your dictionary.

-fastened to something

-a protein that speeds up chemical reactions

-to convert food so that the body can use it

-shaking, tremor

-segments attached structure vibration enzyme

-digest

-Use these prefixes to change the words into words of opposite meaning (antonyms).

-form

-victim

-sections

-im dis un non

-like bearable

-possible sense

-1 DR

-Use these suffixes to make a different part of speech.

-regular (adjective) (adverb) kind (adj) (noun) beauty (noun) (adj) (verb) Let 's write ly ness ful en Teacher: Sign: beauty (noun) (adj) sweet (adj) (verb) regular (adjective) (adverb) kind (adj) (noun) Date: beauty (noun) (adj) sweet (adj) (verb)

-Term 2 - Weeks 3-4 More about spiders
+Then write the words in bold in your dictionary. segments fastened to something attached shaking, tremor structure a protein that speeds up chemical reactions vibration to convert food so that the body can use it enzyme form digest victim prey sections Use these prefixes to change the words into words of opposite /rite meaning (antonyms). im dis un non bearable like sense possible Use these suffixes to make a different part of speech.
+Teacher: ly ful ness en sign: regular (adjective) (adverb) kind (adj) (noun) Date: (adj) (verb) beauty (noun) sweet (adj)

+et's write